newrelic/newrelic-telemetry-sdk-dotnet/src/IntegrationTests/README.md

 # Integration tests for New Relic Open Telemetry Exporter for .NET

-This test solution provides an end-to-end validation for the integration between the New Relic Open Telemetry Exporter for .NET with an ASP.NET Core 3.0 application.
-When running the tests, the test runner will pull the newly built nuget packages, from the output directories of the OpenTelemetry.Exporter.NewRelic and NewRelic.Telemetry projects, into a sample application.
-It will then build, run and exercise the sample test application.
-Finally, it will validate if the collected data is succesfully sent up to New Relic.
+This test solution provides an end-to-end validation for the integration between the New Relic Open Telemetry Exporter for .NET with ASP.NET Core 3.0 applications.

 ## Prerequisites
 * A valid New Relic <a target="_blank" href="https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/introduction-event-api#register">Insights Insert API Key</a>.